dherzey/bechdel-movies/README.md

 ## Collecting Data From Source
 Data is collected from the following web sources and database:
-- BechdelTest.com API (updated regularly)
+- BechdelTest.com API
-- Academy Awards database (updated annually)
+- Academy Awards database
-- IMDB available datasets (updated daily)
+- IMDB available datasets
 - The Movie Database API (<i>to be added</i>)

 See more info in [datasets](https://github.com/dherzey/bechdel-movies-project/blob/main/datasets).